breedx2/noshare/README-server.md

 and doesn't log anything.
 It acts only as a bridge for a small static set of authorized users.

+Please note: as a server owner, you may pay for bandwidth.
+Your server consumes (send/receive) every byte transferred between peers.

 # running

 First, copy the `server.sh` and `prefix` files somewhere.